There are lots of good designers out there. But good isn’t good enough, is it? You need excellence. How can you tell the difference?

 - What does excellent look like, sound like and feel like to them?

 Keep an eye on the prize

-Establishing KPIs and project measurements will be at the top of the list to any designer who is looking to establish a long-term relationship with you and your business.
+Establishing KPIs and project measurements will be top of the list for any designer who is looking for a long-term relationship with you and your business.
 As much as we are motivated by beautifully crafted design, if that design doesn’t land with the audience, or the website isn’t gaining the traffic, all the craft will be in vain.
 So, excellent designers will strive to understand outcomes first: then craft and polish to aesthetic perfection!

 A helpful exercise is to list your objectives.
 Then number them by priority and importance.
 This will help inform the designer about the areas that need the most attention and will result in you and your designer being on the same page.

 A good designer will always be considering your budget, thinking of ways they can not only maximise your investment’s return but also stretch your budget to get maximum delivery for it.